 Time and Location:

 One of the major components of this course is the final project.
-In this project, students will investigate some interesting aspect of a data mining algorithm and apply it to a real-world problem.
-The main purpose of this project is to enable the students to get some hands-on experience in the design and implementation of a practical data mining system.
-In addition to the core computer science aspect, the performance of a data mining system significantly depends on some specific domain-dependent expert knowledge in the application field (such as bioinformatics, business intelligence, e-commerce, etc.).
-More details about the project proposal and project submission will be provided on the course webpage later.
+In this project, students will investigate some interesting aspect of deep learning and apply it to a real-world problem.
+The main purpose of this project is to enable the students to do research in the field of deep learning, and be able to present their work as a research paper.
+More details about the project proposal and project submission will be provided at a later time.

 The final grades will be relative to others in the class.

 Students are encouraged to discuss with the instructor about any special needs or special accommodations as soon as they become aware of such needs.
 Those seeking accommodations based on disabilities should obtain a Faculty Letter from the Services for Students with Disabilities office (540-231-0858) located in Lavery Hall, Suite 310 (http://www.ssd.vt.edu).